-With the discovery of the ship’s passenger records, the birth record and guardianship petition, and through subsequent research into Belgian records with the help of volunteer genealogist Georges Close, the complete picture of Michael’s origins and his mothers’ tribulations came into focus.
+With the discovery of the ship’s passenger records, the birth record and guardianship petition, and through subsequent research into Belgian records with the help of genealogist Georges Close in Liège, the complete picture of Michael’s origins and his mothers’ tribulations had come into focus.
 Their story went something like this:

 Living in the village of Kurzberg in 1852 was 18 year old Saloma Steiner, whose father had recently died, leaving her and her mother in desperate economic condition.

-An influx of railroad workers meant business, since each would need food, lodging and laundry.
+An influx of railroad workers to the town meant business, since each would need food, lodging and laundry.
 Perhaps it was under these circumstances that Saloma crossed paths with the man supervising the crew, Gilles Boulanger, who was 26 years her senior.
-They got to know one another—well enough for Saloma to know the details of his hometown—and by the early spring she was pregnant with his child.
+They got to know one another—well enough for Saloma to learn details of his hometown—and by the early spring she was pregnant with his child.

-By the time the railroad was completed, Saloma was eight months along and Gilles’ employer was pulling out.
+By the time the railroad was completed, Saloma was eight months along and Gilles’ employer was pulling out of the area.
 Rather than stay in Kurzberg to care for young Saloma in the final weeks of her pregnancy and witness the birth of their child, Gilles returned home to Nessonvaux, Belgium.

-A month later, Saloma gave birth to their son, Johann Michael Steiner, named in honor of her eldest brother who no doubt had cared for Saloma and her mother after the death of their father.
+A month later, Saloma gave birth to their son, Johann Michael Steiner, named in honor of her eldest brother who no doubt had financially supported Saloma and her mother after the death of their father.
 With Gilles being long gone, Saloma leaned on her mother to shelter and feed her new baby boy.

 It didn’t take long for Saloma to realize that Gilles had no intention of returning or taking any kind of responsibility for his new family.
-Prevented by French law from pursuing Gilles in his native Belgium for child support, Salome took matters into her own hands and secured the support of a local man who was skilled in a trade that could provide steady income.
+Prevented by French law from pursuing Gilles in his native Belgium for child support, Salome took matters to the court and secured the support of a local man who was skilled in a trade that could provide steady income.

 Some time passed and Salome met and married a man from the neighboring village of Memhölz.
 His name was Engelbert Diepolder, a farmer in his twenties with no children of his own.
 He was the fourth born in a family of five, meaning he had little chance of inheriting land to start his own farm.
 Perhaps for this reason he set his sights on taking his bride and her young boy to America, where newspapers extolled the acres of rich farmland for the taking.